jina-ai/clip-as-service/docs/user-guides/server.md

 This can be very useful when using `clip_server` in a Docker container.

 And to answer your doubt, `clip_server` has three built-in YAML configs as a part of the package resources.
 When you do `python -m clip_server` it loads the Pytorch config, and when you do `python -m clip_server onnx-flow.yml` it loads the ONNX config.
-In the same way, when you do `python -m clip_server tensorrt-flow.yml` it loads the TensorRT config.
+In the same way, when you do `python -m clip_server tensorrt-flow.yml` and `python -m clip_server nebullvm-flow.yml` it loads the TensorRT and Nebullvm config respectively.

 Let's look at these three built-in YAML configs: